haproxytech/ingress-controller-benchmarks/README.md

 ## Overview
 ### Kubernetes Cluster
-This repository will launch a 6 node Kubernetes cluster use c5.xlarge instances:
+This repository will launch a 6 node Kubernetes cluster using AWS c5.xlarge type instances:
 - One worker node will be dedicated to the ingress controllers
-- The other 5 worker nodes will be used to for running the benchmarks using `hey` as well as the backend "echo" application.
+- The other 5 worker nodes will be used for running the benchmarks using `hey` as well as the backend "echo" application.

 ### Ingress Controllers
 We will benchmark the following ingress controllers: